This flavorful cauliflower stuffing is made with cauliflower, celery, and portobello mushrooms. Its flavor profile is very close to the real thing!

 Ingredients

-- 2 teaspoons Diamond Crystal kosher salt divided (or 1 teaspoon fine salt)
+- 2 teaspoons Diamond Crystal kosher salt - divided; or 1 teaspoon of any other salt, including Morton

 - ¼ teaspoon black pepper